gSchool/mcsp-unit-oop/01-object-oriented-programming/04-information-hiding.md

 console.log(obj.name); // Anjali
 ```

 Now you may be asking yourself how a getter/setter pair is better than just defining a normal property.
-If you allow access and mutation of a property, why not just expose it on the object?
+If you allow access and mutation of a property, why not just expose it on the object directly?
 Well, one added benefit of a getter/setter pair is that we have more control over how properties are set and accessed.
 What if we wanted to keep track of every time a property is accessed or perform validation before accepting a property mutation?
 With a normal property, there's no way for us to hook into access/mutation, but with a getter/setter pair, we can just add some additional logic to our getter/setter functions like so:

 ```js
 let myName = "Jay";